Energy conservation in the United Kingdom: Industry

 Compared to 1990, energy use by industry had fallen by over 5% by 2004.

 The highest profile initiative to cut carbon emissions is the European Union Emission Trading Scheme, which is operated in the UK under the 'Greenhouse Gas Emissions Trading Scheme Regulations'.
 Under Phase I of the scheme, the UK was allocated an allowance of 736 million tonnes of CO_{2} for the period 2005-2007 (i.e. an annual average of 245.3 million tonnes).
 An annual average of 246.2 million tonnes has been set for the Phase II period (2008–2012).

 Other measures affecting industry include the Climate Change Levy and Climate Change Agreements.

 In 2019, the United Kingdom passed the net zero emissions law which requires all greenhouse gas emissions to be reduced to net zero by 2050.
 A range of techniques will be required including carbon sinks (greenhouse gas removal) in order to counterbalance emissions from agriculture and aviation.
 These carbon sinks might include reforestation, habitat restoration, soil carbon sequestration, bioenergy with carbon capture and storage and even direct air capture.
 The UK government has recently linked attainment of net zero targets as a potential mechanism for improved air quality as a co-benefit.

+In April 2026, the Science, Innovation and Technology Select Committee began an inquiry into using low-energy computing to reduce the energy demand of Artificial intelligence.